CU-BioKEM/user-guide/docs/source/processing/logging_on.rst

 #.
 You will be brought to a menu showing all current and recently completed remote desktops you have.
 Once the one you just opened it ready the header will turn green and a ``Launch Core Desktop`` button will appear, click it.

 #.
-You are now a remote desktop on one of the viz nodes.
+You are now on a remote desktop on one of the viz nodes.
 These nodes are equipped with 2 Quadro RTX 8000 GPUs to render graphics, although you may run compute jobs here, if you'd like.

 #.
 Click the small black terminal icon on the top bar to open a terminal.